-Our networks and connections need to be planned and designed to create inclusive, enabling environments for all to enjoy the benefits of active travel across the city.
+Our networks and connections need to be planned and designed to create inclusive, enabling travel across the city.
 This means introducing more benches and resting opportunities, clearer footways, dropped kerbs and level footways, and better crossings.
 Appropriate accessible parking and drop-off locations should also be available in our streets and destinations.